-- 1. Formulate one or more important, open-ended questions that will provoke comments and responses on the topic of communication such as: - Three words that come to mind when you think of communication? - What is the most important concept/skill in good communication? - Why is good communication such a challenge for people? - What social issues do you think stem from poor communication? - 2.
+- 1. Formulate one or more important, open-ended questions that will provoke comments and responses on the topic of communication such as: - Three words that come to mind when you think of communication? - What is the most important concept/skill in good communication? - Why is good communication such a challenge for people? - What social issues do you connect with positive or poor communication? - 2.
 Write the questions or topics on separate pieces of chart paper in bold marker.
-Post the charts on the wall or on desks so that all students have ready access to them. - 3.
-Give each student a different-colored pencil or marker (or a set of sticky notes).
+Post the charts on the wall or on desks so that all students have ready access to them.

-- 4. Explain that students will circle the room to silently read, write, and respond to the posted questions about communication.
-Review and post the group agreements for this activity: - Everyone is writing and responding throughout the designated time period and remains silent the entire time. - Everyone is responsible for 1) writing a comment, 2) reading others' comments, and 3) writing a response to at least two comments on every chart paper. - No one should sit down until the time period is over.
+- 3. Give each student a different-colored pencil or marker (or a set of sticky notes). - 4.
+Explain that students will circle the room to silently read, write, and respond to the posted questions about communication.
+Review and post the group agreements: - Everyone is writing and responding throughout the designated time period and remains silent the entire time. - Everyone is responsible for 1) writing a comment, 2) reading others' comments, and 3) writing a response to at least two comments on every chart paper. - No one should sit down until the time period is over.
 If you have moved through all the questions, go back to read and comment on the ideas you missed. - Opinions must be freely expressed and honored.
 No personal attacks are allowed. - Comments should be thoughtful and further the discussion. - 5.
-Allow 10 to 15 minutes for rotations.
+Allow 10 to 15 minutes for the rotations.
 It's helpful to walk around, read, and gently point students to interesting comments.
-All writing and responding is done in silence.
-Play soft music during this time. - 6.
-After rotations have ended, form students into pairs to work on finding patterns. - 7.
-Assign student pairs to a poster.
+All writing and responding is done in silence. - 6.
+After the time has elapsed, form students into pairs to work on finding patterns. - 7.
+Assign students pairs to a poster.
 Most likely, there will be several pairs at each poster.
-Students should read through all postings, search for patterns and themes, and record those patterns in their notebook.
+Students should read through all the postings, search for patterns and themes, and record those patterns on a piece of paper.
 This part takes about 5 minutes and is not silent.